 Justification of Red List Category

-This species is classified as Vulnerable because recent evidence from across its range suggests that its population is experiencing a rapid decline, probably owing to habitat degradation, disturbance, hunting and capture for trade.
+This species has been classified as Endangered because recent evidence from across its range suggests that its population is experiencing severe declines, probably owing to habitat degradation, disturbance, hunting and capture for trade.

 Although the species occurs across a vast range, surveyed densities suggest that the total population size does not exceed a five-figure number.

 Although the species may benefit from deforestation, such positive effects may be outweighed by the negative impacts of spreading cultivation and urbanisation (Ferguson-Lees and Christie 2001).
 The excessive burning of grasslands may suppress populations of prey species, whilst the intensive grazing of livestock is also probably degrading otherwise suitable habitat (Baker et al. 2011).
+The Grassland Biome in South Africa is threatened by the expansion of woody vegetation, which would translate to direct habitat loss and a possible reduction in foraging efficacy (Colyn et al., 2020, in review).
+In Kenya, suitable habitat is being converted to other land uses, particularly for commercial purposes (B. Amakobe in litt.
+2020).
 Disturbance by humans, probably most often herders, is likely to negatively affect breeding.
 The species is captured and traded in apparently small numbers; however, it is unknown how many die in captivity and transit.
 Direct hunting and nest-raiding for other uses and indiscriminate poisoning at waterholes are also potential threats.
+Exposure to secondary pesticide poisoning is a concern, and birds are also susceptible to negative impacts from collisions with fence lines and electric cables (Whitecross et al. 2019).
+94 power-line fatalities have been recorded in 20 years by the Endangered Wildlife Trust (A. Botha in litt.
+2020).
+Large ranging behaviour outside of protected areas increases their risk of injury and fatality (Whitecross et al. 2019).
 These human-induced threats may compound the effects of severe droughts in some areas (Baker et al. 2011).

 Conservation Actions Underway